ryan-lab-duke/programming-for-sds-site/book/_build/html/_sources/course-info/general-info.md

 ## Course website

-* All lecture slides, assignments, and guides are available on this website ([https://owel-lab.github.io/gds-applications-site/](https://owel-lab.github.io/gds-applications-site/)).
+* All lecture slides, assignments, and guides are available on [this website](https://owel-lab.github.io/gds-applications-site/).

 * **Dropbox**: The ddata for the labs are available on Dropbox - see **Canvas** for link.